-The filter contains a large amount of hydraulic fluid that may be spilled during filter removal.
+IMPORTANT The filter contains a large amount of hydraulic fluid that may be spilled during filter removal.

 - 2. Verify that two O-rings are present in the interface between the filter and the manifold. - 3.
 Obtain a new filter assembly from Woodward. - 4.
 Verify that two new O-rings are present in the new filter assembly. - 5.
 Install the filter assembly onto the manifold assembly.
 Be sure to place the filter in the correct orientation.
-See the outline drawing (Figures 1-2 through 1-9). - 6.
+See the outline drawing (Figure 1-2). - 6.
 Install the four 0.312-18 cap screws through the filter and torque to 244-256 lb-in (27.6-28.9 N·m). - 7.
 Check for external leakage upon pressurizing the hydraulic system.